sagaryonjan/vue-flash/README.md

    title : 'User',
    group: 'user-group' // group must be called in component to render });

- VERSION: 1.0.3
- this.$flash.success.created({
-  type : 'push'
-  title : 'User',
-  group: 'user-group' // group must be called in component to render });

  addtional attribute
  You can also updated the message using message property.